jtmoon79/super-speedy-syslog-searcher/README.md

 This chaotic logging approach is typical of commercial and open-source software.
 And it's a mess!
-Attempting to sort log messages by their natural sort mechanism, a datetime stamp, is difficult to impossible.
+Attempting to merge log messages by their natural sort mechanism, a datetime stamp, is difficult to impossible.

 Hence the need for _Super Speedy Syslog Searcher_! 🦸